Choose the right exercise for you

 You can also search the Internet or Yellow Pages for local sports clubs or outdoor activity groups — most offer instruction in activities and are happy to have new members.
 Check your local newspaper for local fun runs — most have a category for walkers too.
 Whatever you’re interested in, there should be something out there for you.

-Choose exercise options that don’t depend on good weather
+Have alternative exercise options that don’t depend on good weather or daylight

-Having both indoor and outdoor exercise options means that you don’t need to be stuck on the couch when the weather closes in.
-For example, joining an indoor soccer team, trying aqua aerobics or setting up a stationary exercise bike in the spare room will allow you to be active despite changes in the weather.
+Having both indoor and outdoor exercise options means that you don’t need to give up your exercise when the weather or daylight closes in.
+For example, joining an indoor soccer team, trying aqua aerobics or setting up a stationary exercise bike somewhere will allow you to be active despite changes in the weather and the onset of winter.

 Choose exercise options that can become part of your routine